Jump to content

 Digital mentoring - a digital helping hand right from the start

-As a first step, digital mentoring aims to offer students a digital helping hand right from the start.
-Surveys and evaluations at Fachhochschule Dortmund have shown that the first three semesters are crucial for a successful course of study.
-Developments during the corona-related restrictions have also shown how important meaningful digital support is, as personal contact, for example for advice, is not always possible.
-We therefore want to pick up students digitally right at the start of their studies.
-Our goal is a web-based, AI-supported dashboard on which students can manage their exam dates and registration deadlines, see their exam results in a structured way and get an overview of the ECTS and bonus points they have collected.
-With the help of artificial intelligence (AI) and learning analytics (LA), we are also using the potential of digitalization to develop a system for recording, reflecting on and supporting learning processes.
-To this end, an AI is being developed that can be used to make predictions about the course of study.
-Functions such as an anonymized peer-to-peer comparison or a competence spider will provide students with individual information on learning progress (also in comparison to their fellow students), but also point out learning gaps and individually appropriate offers of help.
+Surveys and evaluations at Fachhochschule Dortmund have shown that the first 3 semesters are crucial for a successful course of study.
+The developments during the corona-related restrictions have also shown how important meaningful digital support is, as personal contact, for example for advice, is not always possible.
+The Digital Mentoring project has therefore developed a web-based, AI-supported dashboard on which students can manage their exam dates and registration deadlines, view their exam results in a structured way and obtain an overview of the ECTS and bonus points they have collected.
+The aim is to give them a digital helping hand right from the start.
+Further self-assessment content is intended to help students reflect on their own individual learning behavior and adapt it to their life or study situation if necessary.
+With the help of artificial intelligence (AI) and learning analytics (LA), the potential of digitalization is also being used to develop a system for recording, reflecting on and supporting learning processes.
+To this end, an AI was developed that can be used to make predictions about the course of study.
+Functions such as an anonymized peer-to-peer comparison or a competence spider are intended to provide students with individual information on learning progress (also in comparison to their fellow students).
+For further help, all study-related offers of the Fachhochschule Dortmund are available in a specially created selection matrix.

-Another important component of the dashboard is the intuitive presentation of results from the bonus point system.
-The bonus point system is an offer for mathematics examinations; students can check their knowledge here by taking mini exams and online tests before the actual exam.
-For each mini-exam and each online test, they earn bonus points (depending on the grade of the tests), which can be credited as points towards the result of the main exam.
+An important component of the dashboard is also an intuitive presentation of results from the bonus point system, as it is currently used in the Faculty of Mechanical Engineering.
+The bonus point system in the Department of Mechanical Engineering is an offer for examinations in the subject of mathematics; students can check their knowledge through mini exams and online tests before the actual exam.
+For each mini-exam and online test, they earn bonus points (depending on the grade of the tests), which can be credited as points towards the result of the main exam.
 Initial evaluations suggest that this offer helps students to prepare better for the math exam and is more likely to pass the exam.

-Together with existing study-related offers, we are thus digitally supporting students in achieving their learning goals and creating an attractive and intuitive, digitally supported mentoring system.
+Together with existing study-related offers, Digital Mentoring thus digitally supports students in achieving their learning goals and creates an attractive and intuitive, digitally supported mentoring system.

-• Improving (digital) teaching as a result of interpreting the data
+• Improvement of (digital) teaching as a result of interpreting the data

 • New form of teaching/learning support as part of quality assurance and development

-• Closer, individual support for the teaching/learning process
+• Closer, individual support of the teaching/learning process

 Together to success